2016 AFL Grand Final: First quarter

-Easton Wood won the coin toss for the Bulldogs and chose to kick towards the city end of the MCG.
+Easton Wood won the coin toss for the Bulldogs and chose to kick towards the city end.
 The Swans had an early injury scare when Lance Franklin was taken off the field with a suspected foot injury after four minutes; he returned later in the quarter and played out the full game, but needed medical attention at quarter time.
 The Swans were the first to score (a behind) in the 10th minute with Kieren Jack taking a courageous mark before colliding into the incoming Wood.
 The first goal came in the thirteenth minute to the Swans as Luke Parker scored from a distance of 35 m.
 The Bulldogs' first score came in the 20th minute, when Zaine Cordy scored a goal from the boundary line; three minutes later, the Bulldogs scored again via a mark from Tory Dickson, to take a four point lead.
 There were no other scores in the low-scoring first quarter, and the Bulldogs led 2.0 (12) to 1.2 (8) at quarter time.